andrewabarca/bizible.en/help/marketing-spend/spend-management/crm-campaign-costs.md

 ## FAQ {#faq}

-##### I’ve made a change to my campaign - when should I expect to see the changes in the Marketing Spend table or in my reporting? {#i-ve-made-a-change-to-my-campaign-when-should-i-expect-to-see-the-changes-in-the-marketing-spend-table-or-in-my-reporting}
+**I’ve made a change to my campaign - when should I expect to see the changes in the Marketing Spend table or in my reporting?**

 3-4 hours